Isur/isur/README.md

 ![Image](./xd.png)

-I'm passionate software developer with nearly six years of hands-on experience.
+I'm passionate software developer with six years of hands-on experience.

 💻 **Current Role:** I'm currently a Senior Software Developer at Estimity.
 Mostly working with TypeScript and Python on backend stuff and creating new aweseome startups.